-I got recruited from the Texas Tech PFP program and applied for the job the Hire Red Raiders.
-The first conversation I had was with Jordan Goehring and he talked about how the interviewing process was going to work and what got my attention was how much time he spent to get to know me
+I got recruited from the Texas Tech PFP program and applied for the job.
+The first conversation I had was with Jordan Goehring, and he talked about how the interviewing process was going to work.
+What got my attention was how much time he spent to get to know me

-- First interview: my first interview was with Mark Miller [Financial Advisor] and it was over video.
+My first interview was with Mark Miller, financial advisor, and it was over video.
 I asked a lot of questions about the company and felt I did well.
-I was surprised about how many questions Mr. Miller asked about me personally and my values and I enjoyed that he wanted to know about me personally.
+I was surprised about how many questions Mr. Miller asked about me personally and my values, and I enjoyed that he wanted to know about me personally.

-- Second interview: my second interview was with Mr. Miller again.
-We talked more about what the internship looks like and I talked about what I liked about North Star and why I wanted to work here.
+My second interview was with Mr. Miller again.
+We talked more about what the internship looks like, and I talked about what I liked about North Star and why I wanted to work here.

-- Third interview: my final interview was with Mr. Miller again and I spent a lot of time learning about him and his values and why North Star worked so well for him.
+My final interview was with Mr. Miller again, and I spent a lot of time learning about him and his values and why North Star worked so well for him.
 I enjoyed learning about him and thought the interview was not too difficult.

-- Thoughts on the process overall: I personally think that it is a good interview process and I really enjoyed that North Star took the time to get to know me on a personal level.
-It is a long interview process and I had to take multiple questionnaires and quizzes and I had to write some papers.
-Although the process takes a little while it is because North Star wants to learn a lot about you personally and I value that a lot.
+Thoughts on the process overall: I personally think that it is a good interview process and I really enjoyed that North Star took the time to get to know me on a personal level.
+It is a long interview process, and I had to take multiple questionnaires and quizzes and write some papers.
+Although the process takes a little while, it is because North Star wants to learn a lot about you personally, and I value that a lot.